-On June 12, 2019, President Buhari renamed the National Stadium at Abuja as MKO Abiola National Stadium in commemoration of the aborted June 12, 1993, Presidential election, won by the former Aare-Ano-Kakanfo of Yoruba land.
+On June 12, 2019, President Buhari renamed the National Stadium in Abuja as MKO Abiola National Stadium in commemoration of the aborted June 12, 1993, Presidential election, won by the former Aare-Ano-Kakanfo of Yoruba land.
 This short essay is not about that frustrated mandate.
 It is about the derelict condition of the National Stadium named after him and the exigency of True Federalism.

 Just a few days ago, the outgoing Minister for Youth and Sport, Mr. Solomon Dalung, boasted that no Nigerian born of a woman can stop him from serving again in the new administration of President Buhari.
-And that is the guy who presided over the Ministry of Sport for four years under whose management the National Stadium rotted away, unutilized.
+And that is the guy who presided over the Ministry of Sport for four years, under whose management the National Stadium rotted away, unutilized.

-The situation is made worse when you have a President and his trusted lieutenants who do not know who is who outside the realm of power at Abuja.
+The situation is made worse when you have a President and his trusted lieutenants who do not know who is who outside the realm of power in Abuja.
 Making one man the head of three Federal Ministries (Works, Power, and Housing) in four years, when you have thousands of highly qualified Nigerians wasting away unengaged, is the height of disconnect.
 Four years later, the Minister didn't know what to do with the two most important Federal Highways in Lagos State, his own state.

 What about Apapa Wharf?
 Why the congestion?
 Is Lagos the only Coastal town in Nigeria?
 Nigerians want to work.
 The Nigerian Federal Government is not thinking correctly, and Abuja doesn't know what to do to put Nigerians back to work.
 The resources are there.
 The capable hands are there.
 But the great minds to harness and deploy these resources and outstanding Nigerians effectively are missing in action.
 And that is the hallmark of institutional decay.